What happens if a youth offends against you?

 A victim's personal information will not be disclosed unless authorised by law.

-Youth justice officers must adhere to confidentiality provisions by not disclosing confidential information about a young person that may identify them to another person.
+Youth justice officers must adhere to confidentiality provisions by not disclosing confidential information about a youth that may identify them to another person.

 There are some exceptions to this regarding police and court processes and cross-agency information sharing.
-Confidential information cannot be shared with a victim of a crime committed by a young person (with the exception of the victims eligible persons – register).
+Confidential information cannot be shared with a victim of a crime committed by a youth (with the exception of the Victims' Register – Youth Offenders).

 Support for victims